-The Czech Republic's early parliamentary election scheduled for October 9-10, 2009 was called off and subsequently held on May 28-29, 2010.
+The Czech Republic, which held a parliamentary election on October 20-21, 2017, returned to the polls for its second direct president election on January 12-13, 2018, and a presidential runoff vote on January 26-27, 2018.
 A description of the system used to elect members of the Czech legislature - specifically those of the lower house of Parliament, the Chamber of Deputies - is presented here.

 Nationwide and regional-level results are available here (and also in CSV format) for the following Chamber of Deputies elections:

 Nationwide and regional-level results are also available here for the following presidential elections:

 May 22-25, 2014 European election results are available here.
 In addition, the Czech Statistical Office's Election Server has detailed results in Czech and English of the 2014 European election in the Czech Republic.